 It was interesting to note that the strategy makers in the study felt that three years was the appropriate planning horizon rather than the arbitrarily used five-year planning period, which "does not imply that the executives concerned are in practice looking that long into the future."
-The study also made another interesting observation that it would be better to place. executives in accordance with their future orientations and their planning responsibilities, to help better utilize their capabilities.
-This would be in deference to placing performance and protection.
+The study also made another interesting observation that it would be better to place executives in accordance with their future orientations and their planning responsibilities, to help better utilize their capabilities.
+This would be in deference to placing all executives with the responsibility to provide overall planning for all the areas for a particular unit.